embeddeddevroom/fosdem-2020/cfp-announcement.md

 CFP Introduction
 ---------------------------

-Embedded software is transforming the world and FOSS embedded software is leading the way.
-From automotive to the Internet of Things, launching rockets, messing with your phone or automating your toaster, small devices, embedded systems, and automatons are everywhere Join in and tell the world about your project!
+Embedded software is transforming the world, and FOSS embedded software is leading the way.
+From automotive to the Internet of Things, launching rockets, messing with your phone or automating your toaster, small devices, embedded systems, and automatons are everywhere.
+Join in and tell the world about your project!

 NB: This year FOSDEM plans to record all presentations, no exceptions.